hase62/Neoantimon/README.md

 ##          AADACL2 HSCHR3_1_CTG2_1:151462241-151489665 0.00000000
 ```

-Not required, but you can attach "Copy Number" information.
+A copynumber file is not required, but you can attach "Copy Number" information.
 ```r
 data("CopyNum")
 print(CopyNum, row.names = FALSE)